-So without any questions, I totally recommend you writing a blog.
+So without any questions, I totally recommend you write a blog.
 You can start your blog with Hostgator for as little as £2.75 a month!

-￼There are many people making a living out of their blogs.
-Not only they help people solve their problems but they help themselves.
+There are many people making a living out of their blogs.
+Not only do they help people solve their problems but they help themselves.